 Fern was Drum Major.
 I also had an uncle and aunt in the band.
 Some days the band formed up on Boiler Company Sports field, marched along Queens Road,

 turned left on Station Road, over the railway crossing and past the Jolly Angler pub to Ellis's farm, where thy practised.
 After the pub it was all farm land

 to the locks.
 After the band finished they went up to the Jolly Angler for a refresher!
 The children played in the swings and slides outside having

 My Dad played with Ted Whitby's band for 18 years then went onto the Grange Farm restaurant at Toton were his brother had a small band for parties,

 etc. Dad was the M C for the functions.

-Going back a few years, my mother was a Lee family member. she had three brothers and one sister.
+Going back a few years, Elsie, my mother, was a Lee family member.
+She had three brothers and one sister.
 The brothers - named Sam, George and Harold - all

 worked down the Foundry as molders, along with my Dad and all my Lee cousins.
 My grandma Lee had two brothers who were butchers on the High Road, one